obsidiansystems/ledger-app-tezos/README.md

 $ chmod +x add_udev_rules.sh
 ```

-At this point, please use your favorite editor to modify
-`add_udev_rules.sh` to your configuration, e.g., by replacing `plugdev` with an
-appropriate group for your system configuration.
-We recommend against
-running the next command without reviewing the script and modifying it
+We recommend against running the next command without reviewing the
-to match your configuration.
+script and modifying it to match your configuration.

 ```
 $ sudo ./add_udev_rules.sh